Cervical cancer patient advocate resigns over review ‘inaccuracies’

 She said she raised her concerns with the steering committee and the Minister for Health “but no-one seemed to be listening to me” and she had to resign.

-“Out of 1,051 slides [reviewed by RCOG] for two of them to be mine and Vicky Phelan’s, it just erodes confidence further in entire system.”
+“Out of 1,051 slides [reviewed by RCOG], for two of them to be mine and Vicky Phelan’s, it just erodes confidence further in the entire system.”

 When she received her report from RCOG in November and raised issues about it, she was provided with another, different report “within 24 hours”.